Group Medical Visits: Virtual Perimenopause & Menopause Education

 The cornerstones of this practice are education and self-empowerment: helping women understand their health and take an active role in improving it.

-Group Education and Multifaceted Support (GEMS) sessions are MSP-covered group medical visits that combine evidence-based education, structured discussion, and practical strategies for managing hormonal and metabolic changes or other chronic conditions.
+These perimenopause and menopause education sessions are MSP-covered group medical visits (GMV) that combine evidence-based education, structured discussion, and practical strategies for managing hormonal and metabolic changes or other chronic conditions.

 These sessions focus on helping participants understand the science behind their symptoms, learn evidence-based tools for symptom management, and apply lifestyle and behavioural strategies that support long-term wellbeing.

-Each GEMS series typically includes three to six 1-hour sessions, blending:
+Each GMV series typically includes six 90-120 mins sessions, blending:

 – Education on hormonal, metabolic, and physiological processes